Grace/Cryptobank/README.md

 ## Credit

-Credit goes to the gem 'Coinable' for inspiring this gem.
+Credit goes to the gem 'coinable' for inspiring this gem.